abramhindle/CMPUT404-project-socialdistribution/README.md

 ## Current API Call Formats: (master)

-The format of request can be found in the example_requests folder.
+The format of request can be found in the example_requests folder (https://github.com/CMPUT404-W2020/CMPUT404-project-socialdistribution/tree/master/example_requests).

 **TODO**: update this